 What Are Viral STDs?

 Unlike bacteria, most viruses are disease-causing.
-Examples of virus-causing diseases include the common cold, H.I.V., herpes, and chickenpox.
+Examples of virus-causing diseases include:

 - Human Papillomavirus (HPV)

 HPV is a viral infection that is sexually transmitted - there are more than 100 varieties of the virus.
 It may take a few years or even decades for symptoms of HPV to occur as it’s common for the virus to remain dormant for a significant amount of time .

 The best way to test for an STD is to take a test - you can do this with your local doctor or from the comfort of your own home.
 Our popular home STD tests cover the same infections as provided by physicians, hospitals and government schemes.